 What to Look For in a Tripod for Landscape Photography

-- As you will be carrying your tripod for long distances on rough terrain, if weight is a concern consider buying a tripod made of carbon fibre, which is a lighter material than aluminium or other metals.
+- As you will be carrying your tripod for long distances on rough terrain, if weight is a concern consider buying a tripod made of carbon fiber, which is a lighter material than aluminum or other metals.

-- Tripod size is another key aspect to consider: full-sized tripods are larger and heavier than compact/travel tripods (which are built to fit in most camera backpacks and hand luggage).
+- Tripod size is another key aspect to consider: full-sized tripods are larger and heavier than compact or travel tripods (which are built to fit in most camera travel backpacks and hand luggage).

 - If you value flexibility over a tripod’s size and weight, a full-sized tripod will generally allow you to compose from down low up to high above eye level.